CrossChx/cx-utils/README.md

 # cx-general-utils
-A collection of handy javascript utilities built on ramda
+A collection of handy javascript utilities built on the power of ramda